Codecademy/docs/content/numpy/concepts/math-methods/terms/prod/prod.md

   - 'paths/computer-science'
 ---

-The **`numpy.prod()`** function computes the product of all elements in an array or along a specified axis.
+The **`numpy.prod()`** function computes the product of all elements in an array, or along a specified axis.

-This method is particularly useful in scenarios like determining factorial-like operations, calculating probabilities in statistics, or finding cumulative product results in multidimensional datasets.
+This method is particularly useful in scenarios such as calculating factorial-like operations, determining probabilities in statistics, or finding cumulative products in multidimensional datasets.

-By specifying the axis, the function can target specific rows or columns in multidimensional arrays, making it versatile for matrix or tensor operations.
+By specifying the axis, the function can target specific rows or columns in multidimensional arrays, making it versatile for matrix and tensor operations.

 ## Syntax